 Submissions are now open.
 The deadline for Issue 8 is 1 September 2018, and we do not have a theme, so please send us your writing on any topic!

 We aim not to publish the same writers in two magazines in a row, to give everyone a chance, so if you have been published in the previous issue, then do send us your writing, but dependent on the makeup of the issue, if selected, we might hold it over for the next one.

 If you are based in The Delta… or elsewhere…

 Email your submission as an attachment to: confluencemedway(at)gmail.com with ‘POETRY / STORY TITLE by NAME’ in the subject line.
 (Eg ‘6 poems by Wanda Wax’ / ‘Waiting for Charlie by Herbert Berry’.)

 In your email please include your full contact details including postcode, and a short bio, no more than 50 words.
 This is important.
 Please don’t forget!

 Please proofread carefully, though we will proofread as we layout the magazine, we can’t always be sure whether you might have meant something that looks like a typo!

 What we want:

-Short stories/Prose/Hard to define non-fiction and fiction: 2,500 words maximum.
+Please send only 1 short story/Prose/Hard to define non-fiction and fiction: 2,500 words maximum.